AimiaMobile/cucumber-best-practices/README.md

-cucumber-best-practices
+Cucumber Best Practices
 =======================

-Best practices and tips for using Cucumber
+A compilation of best practices and tips for using Cucumber.

 ## Best Practices